If you’ve ever wanted to create a membership site with a login page in WordPress, you’re not alone.

 Fortunately, you don’t have to be a tech expert to set up your own membership site.
 By using MemberPress and tweaking a few settings, you can start building an exclusive community for your biggest fans.

-In this article, we’ll start by exploring a few of the ways you can benefit from a membership site.
+In this article, we’ll start by exploring a few of the ways you can benefit from a membership site with a login page.
 Then we’ll walk you through the three basic steps for launching your own.
 Let’s dive right in!

 Why You Might Want to Build a Membership Website